Office ClosedMonday, February 16th, 2026

 October 20, 20256 min readInvisalign

-Invisalign Attachments and Refinements: What They Are and Why They Matter
+Invisalign Attachments & Refinements: Why They Matter

 Practical, patient-friendly guidance from Dr. Wong and team—built to help you act quickly and confidently.

-Invisalign Attachments and Refinements: What They Are and Why They Matter
+Invisalign Attachments & Refinements: Why They Matter

 If you’re researching Invisalign, you’ll often hear new terms like attachments, elastics, and refinements.
 These details can sound intimidating at first, but they’re usually simple tools that make clear aligners more precise—and help you end with a better, more stable result.